shakes76/PatternAnalysis-2024/recognition/2D UNet (46992701)/README.md

 ![UNet network architecture](readme-images/u-net-architecture.png)
 *Figure 1: UNet model architecture*

 The UNet is a convolution neural network architecture that consists of an encoder and a decoder, joined by skip connections.
+The model's contracting and expanding architecture gives it a characteristc U-shape which lends the model its the name.

 The encoder (shown on the left side of the figure) is a contracting path that repeatedly applies two 3x3 convolution layers followed by a RELU activation and a 2x2 max pooling operation with a stride of 2 for downsampling.
 This reduces the spatial dimension of the data and extracts important features.

-The decoder (shown on the right side of the figure) then upsamples the input at each step, followed by a 2x2 convolution which halves the number of features and a concatenation with the skip connections to re-introduce the spatial details lost during downsampling.
-This enables a more detailed, accurate segmetation mask to be determined and improves final segmentation results.
+The decoder (shown on the right side of the figure) then upsamples the input at each step, followed by a 2x2 convolution, which halves the number of features, and a concatenation with the skip connections to re-introduce the spatial details lost during downsampling.
+This use of skip connections in the UNet architecture enables a more detailed, accurate segmetation mask to be determined and improves final segmentation results.

-The model's contracting and expanding architecture gives it a characteristc U-shape which lends the model its the name.

 ## Training:
 The model has been trained for 40 epochs, using an ADAM optimiser with an initial learning rate of 1e-4.
 The learning rate is reduced by a factor of 0.1 if mean epoch loss plateaus over 2 epochs (i.e. patience = 2).
 The model uses Cross-Entropy loss and DICE score as the evaluation metrics.